chchoiw/chchoiw.github.io/Notes/開考/旅院430/interview.md

 We needed to estimate the difficulty of the problem and how long it would take to solve it.
 Second, and most importantly, how to find possible methods in a sea of information and  customize them for your project.

 ## 工作中的挑戰和應對  (失敗)
-This job's first mission was to build up a weather numerical model and merge obserative data into models, named LAPS.
+This job's first mission was to build up a numerical weather model and merge observed data into models, named LAPS.
 Rare information can be found online.
-I could only read the code from the model and found the rules how to create suitable formatted data and inject into the model.
+I needed to read the code of the model.
 However, after several months, Laps announced that it would not be updated anymore.
-As a result, predicted the trendcy in industry is curcial, and understanding the fundamental principles would aid in problem solving.
+As a result, predicting industry trends through online information is crucial, and understanding the fundamental principles would assist in problem-solving.

 ## Data analysis project
 I joined a project that aimed to describe airport observatory data that described multiple elements such as humidity , temperature and the height of cloud base.
 Citizens can view the reports on the SMG website.